Strategy and Co-ordination

 The AACE provides co-ordination for the work programmes of many key national groups including Ambulance Chief Executives, Directors of Clinical Care, Finance, Human Resources, IM&T, Operations and Quality, Governance and Risk Directors.

 The work programmes include critical national projects on emergency resilience, clinical practice guidelines, clinical and operational performance and the development of new services such as the 111 telephone number.

 Performance and efficiency

 A key aim of the Association is to ensure that ambulance services share their knowledge and skills to better meet the emerging challenges and opportunities facing all ambulance services.

 Encouraging more efficient use of ambulance service resources through closer working (for example through national procurement initiatives) is also a key aim of each work stream.

 Working more closely together on a broad range of national work programmes, to an agreed national strategy, will bring improvements to patient care.

 Taking the lead

-The Association will work closely with other bodies to ensure that the voices of the ambulance services are heard more clearly.
+The Association works closely with other bodies to ensure that the voices of the ambulance services are heard more clearly.

-It is envisaged that the AACE will be the first point of call for a range of enquiries and consultations about ambulance service provision from many stakeholders, including politicians, the Department of Health and our regulatory bodies CQC and NHS Improvement – as well as international colleagues, the general public and media.
+AACE strives to be the first point of call for a range of enquiries and consultations about ambulance service provision from many stakeholders, including politicians, the Department of Health and our regulatory bodies CQC and NHS Improvement – as well as international colleagues, the general public and media.